natwonglakhon/main/_posts/2026-07-08-Bayesian-Inference.md

  * $\vec\Sigma_{t'} = (\hat\Sigma_t^{-1}+ \frac{\vec X_t^\top\cdot\vec X_t}{\sigma^2})^{-1}$ and
  * $\vec\mu_{t'}=\vec\Sigma_{t'}(\hat\Sigma_t^{-1}\cdot\vec\mu_t + \frac{\vec X_t^T y_t}{\sigma^2})$.

 The two expressions above give the recursive update for the parameter $\vec\beta_{t'}$.
-The time incoming observed feature will be fed and the vector $\vec\beta$ will be updated recursively.
+The time incoming observed features will be fed and the vector $\vec\beta$ will be updated recursively.

 ## Implement the model using BayesianRidge
 From sklearn, BayesianRidge is available to use.
 However, BayesianRidge does *Empirical Bayes* which is slightly different from the theory.
 I will not go into details for now.